sigildeveloper/satura-bridge/README.md

 Vetera Bridge

-"Vetera Bridge" (https://github.com/arifwn/vetera-bridge) is a project that provides Internet connectivity over Bluetooth PPP for older S60 v1 devices, including devices such as the Nokia N-Gage, that do not support Bluetooth PAN.
+Vetera Bridge is a project that provides Internet connectivity over Bluetooth PPP for older S60 v1 devices, including devices such as the Nokia N-Gage, that do not support Bluetooth PAN.

 It uses GnuBox on the phone side.